GoogleCloudPlatform/gcsfuse/docs/semantics.md

     the section on consistency below.

-*   Otherwise, the contents will be some particular generation of the GCS object (created concurrently with the open and first read) or the empty string.
+*   Otherwise, the contents will be some particular generation of the GCS object (created concurrently with the open call) or the empty string.

 Less precisely: you will see the same contents as all other processes on your machine, and those contents will initially consist of the contents of some